Than versus then: what is the difference and how to use these words correctly

 - The child wanted a puppy more than anything else in the world.

-Now that you know all this, it’s actually not so difficult to distinguish between these two words.
-Just remember to use than when you are comparing, and then when you are specifying the time.
+Now that you know all this, it's actually not that hard to tell the two words apart.
+Just remember to use thanwhen you compare and thenwhen you specify the time.

 Read also on ForumDaily: